-Aberdeen Village residents, employees test positive for COVID-19
+Aberdeen Village residents and employees test positive for COVID-19

 Three health care residents, an essential health care worker, a contract health care worker and two non-direct care employees tested positive for COVID-19 during the first round of bi-weekly testing last week at Aberdeen Village.